lorerave85/ocr-demo/README.md

 ![](./screenshots/preprocess_ocr_downscaled.png)

-Note that we trimmed out the middle of the terminal as the debug logs are too extensive to fit in a single screenshot.
+Note that we trimmed out the middle of the terminal outpot as the debug logs are too extensive to fit in a single screenshot.
 Additionally, note that we have added a time measurement statement to the [extract_text](https://github.com/slothkong/ocr-text-extraction/blob/b26c31d0ca1cca9d6cc9fd532e59c1f1abaad5df/extract_text#L334) script to evaluate its performance.
-For this particular image the execution time is ~916 ms, which is perfectly acceptable for academic but the same might not be true for servicing applications at scale.
+For this particular image the execution time is ~916 ms, which is perfectly acceptable for academic, but the same might not be true for servicing applications at scale.

-Nevertheless, we show here the four resulting images, including the binarized one, which is looking amazingly good!
+Nevertheless, we show here the four resulting images, including the binarized one which is looking amazingly good!
 Some of the details in the "B" letter got lost and there is some noise at the start of the number "2" which might cause problems latter one.
 But in overall the fonts are now in black while the background is completely white; this exactly what we needed to assess whether